Date of Degree

 Copyright 2010 Nathanial Shannon Blower

 Blower, Nathanial Shannon.
-"Expressivist theories of first-person privilege." dissertation, University of Iowa, 2010.
+"Expressivist theories of first-person privilege."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.